snguyen1/microcontroller-workshop-1/README.md

 <!-- /TOC -->

 # Preparation before the Workshop
-If you are a workshop participant, please download the lesson material and follow the instruction before heading to the workshop.
+If you are a workshop participant, please download the lesson material and follow the instructions to download and configure the Arduino software before heading to the workshop.
 ## Tutorial Download
 ---------------------